 2. Create a Custom Domain

 A domain name is so important because it helps parents recognize your center — you build your brand through your domain name.
-You want your prospects to remember who you are, and there is no better way to promote your brand than having a custom domain name and email addresses instilled in your prospects’ minds.
+You want your prospects to remember who you are, and there is no better way to promote your brand than having a custom domain name and email address instilled in your prospects’ minds.
 Besides adding a professional feel to your daycare website, a custom domain makes it easier for parents to remember how to find and contact you.

 Your daycare website is a great representation of who you are and what you can offer as a child care provider.
 Take advantage of some plug-and-play site builders like Squarespace or Wix, so you don’t have to exert an exorbitant amount of effort to create something amazing.
 Ensure that your website layout is easy to navigate, looks great, and works perfectly on tablets, mobile devices, and desktop computers.
 Remember, your website is a parent’s first impression of you, so it needs to illustrate not just what you do, but also who you are.